 Appropriate checks are undertaken by the Company's Human Resources department before new appointments are made, including through use of telephone screening, in person interviews, employment history and character reference checks and criminal history checks for financial related positions.

-The composition of the Company's Board, which did not change during the 2016 Financial Year, is as follows:
+The composition of the Company's Board, which did not change during the 2017 Financial Year, is as follows:

-Director Status Professional Experience Original Date of appointment A Brackin Independent Director Non-executive Director Company Chairman Member of Audit & Risk Committee Member and Chairman - HR and Remuneration Committee Chairman, Non-executive Director.
-Joined the Board in November 2011.
-Allan has been involved in the technology industry for over 30 years at both executive and non- executive level.
-Allan was formerly Director and Chief Executive Officer of Volante Group Limited from 2000-2004.
-From 1986 - 2000 Allan cofounded a number of IT companies which all became part of the Volante Group.
-Qualifications: Bachelor of Applied Science.
-Other listed company directorships in last three years: Director of GBST Holdings Limited since 2005 November 2011 R Mathews Managing Director Chief Executive Officer (CEO) Member - HR and Remuneration Committee Richard was previously the Non-executive Chairman and Chief Executive Officer of eServGlobal Limited.
+Director Status Professional Experience Original appointment date A Brackin Independent Director Non-executive Director Company Chairman Member of Audit & Risk Committee Member and Chairman HR and Remuneration Committee Chairman, Non-executive Director.
+November 2011.
+Allan has been invote technology industry for over 30 year and non- executive level.
+Allan was Chief Executive Officer of Volante G 2000-2004.
+From 1986 - 2000 Allan of IT companies which all became p Group.
+Qualifications: Bachelor of Applied S Other listed company directorships in Director of GBST Holdings Limited S November 2011 R Mathews Managing Director Chief Executive Officer (CEO) Member - HR and Remuneration Committee Richard was previously the Non-executive Chairman and Chief Executive Officer of eServGlobal Limited.
 He has more than 20 years' of management experience in telecommunications, software and investment.
 He is a founding partner of MHB Holdings Pty Ltd. Richard was formerly CEO of Mincom, Australia's largest enterprise software company.
 Richard has also held the role of Senior Vice President, International at J D Edwards and Director of TransLink Transport Authority.
 Qualifications: Bachelor of Commerce, Bachelor of Science, ACA Other listed company directorships in last three years: Non-executive Chairman and Director of eServGlobal Ltd in 2009 - 2014.
-February 2012 (August 2012 in Executive capacity) Dr I Runge Non-executive Director Member of Audit & Risk Committee Qualifications: M.E.(Mining Engineering), Ph D. (Economics), FAusIMM, FAICD Other listed company directorships in last three years: None December 1986 R Walker Independent Director Non-executive Director Chairman of Audit & Risk Committee Member - HR and Remuneration Committee Joined Pitcher Partners Brisbane (previously Johnston Rorke) in 1985, Managing Partner in 1995 - 2008 and again from 2014 - to-date.
+Richard also previously sat on the Board of METS Ignited and has recently accepted a role on the newly created Telstra Health Advisory Panel February 2012 (August 2012 in Executive capacity) ) Dr I Runge Non-executive Director Member of Audit & Risk Committee Qualifications: M.E.(Mining Engineering), Ph D. (Economics), FAusIMM, FAICD Other listed company directorships in last three years: None December 1986 R Walker Independent Director Non-executive Director Chairman of Audit & Risk Committee Member - HR and Remuneration Committee Joined Pitcher Partners Brisbane (previously Johnston Rorke) in 1985, Managing Partner in 1995 - 2008 and again from 2014 - to-date.
 Predominantly involved in corporate finance, auditing, valuations, capital raisings and mergers and acquisitions for the past 20 years.
 Qualifications: Bachelor of Commerce, FCA Other listed company directorships in last three years: None March 2007